Originate/exosphere/tutorial/part_2/05_web_server.md

 ```

 We just told Exosphere
-"please add a service called 'web' based on the template 'web-express-js'"
+_"please add a service called 'web' based on the template 'web-express-js'
+to my current application"_.

 Now we see the service registered in our `application.yml` file: